SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Experimental Results

-To study the effectiveness of each component of our method, we conduct ablation studies comparing against the following variations of our method: \begin{itemize}[topsep=-7pt,leftmargin=*] \item \textbf{No Disentanglement}: where we remove the disentangled constraint during latent action space learning.
-As a result, our latent action space is no longer factored, and we can no longer apply Q-Function Decomposition during downstream learning since now all reward terms depend on the entire latent action vector. \item \textbf{On-Policy}: where we replace our proposed FLA-SAC with PPO\cite{schulman2017proximal}, a state-of-the-art on-policy RL algorithm that has achieved many successes in Sim2Real RL. \item \textbf{Not Temporally Extended}: where the task policy makes decisions at the same frequency as the latent action decoder (i.e. 10hz). \end{itemize}
+We first ablate the effectiveness of each component of SLAC in downstream task learning.
+Specifically, we conduct ablation studies comparing against the following variations of \methodname{}: \begin{itemize}[topsep=0pt,leftmargin=*] \item \textbf{No Disentanglement}: where we remove the disentangled constraint during latent action space learning.
+As a result, our latent action space is no longer factored, and we can no longer apply Q-Function Decomposition during downstream learning since now all reward terms depend on the entire latent action vector. \item \textbf{On-Policy}: where we replace our proposed FLA-SAC with PPO~\citep{schulman2017proximal}, a state-of-the-art on-policy RL algorithm that has achieved many successes in Sim2Real RL. \item \textbf{Not Temporally Extended}: where the task policy makes decisions at the same frequency as the latent action decoder (i.e. 10hz). \end{itemize}

-We report the training curve for each of these variances of our method on the Board task in Fig.~\ref{fig:ablation}.
-We can see that removing any single component of \methodname{} results in a significant decrease in the learning efficiency.
-Note that for some of these variants (e.g., the on-policy version), it is likely that they would eventually achieve good performance with enough training steps.
-However, given the high cost of real-world interactions, it is not practical to evaluate this likelihood.
+We report the training curve for each of these variants of \methodname{} on both the mobile manipulation and the multi-robot domain in Fig.~\ref{fig:ablation}.
+We can see that removing any single component of \methodname{} results in a significant decrease in the learning efficiency, which shows that all components of SLAC downstream learning contribute to its performance.